"Elevated Messy" (w/ Rachel Sennott)

 And when I tell you, like, never been, it was a thing I talked to my therapist about for like almost a year.

 And she would actually ask at the top of sessions, like, how are you doing with this?
-And I was like, oh, my God.
+And I was like, oh my God.

 And it was the only thing I would have like the urge to, Sabrina Carpenter, lie to my therapist about.
 Yeah.

-Because I was like, this is humiliating.
-Yeah.
+Because I was like, this is. humiliating

-Yeah, you're like, that?
+Yeah, you're like,

-That's not going to be me.
-Huffing,
+that's not going to be me.
+Like huffing,

 Yep.
 Or go to a Robin concert and enjoy dancing on my own more.

 Oh my God.
-Which we also
+Which we also did.

 But there was a time when it got dangerously in the fabric of like social stuff.
 Yes.

-Once you connect it, that's the, with any addiction as soon as you've connected it, you form the little wire in your brain.
+As soon as you've connected it, you've formed a little wire in your brain.

 It's like, well, we're not coming back from this.

 Yes.
-Like, I remember one time we had Trixie Mattel on the show, and she was like, do you guys use poppers recreationally?
-And we were like, yeah.
+Like, I remember one time we had Trixie Mattel on the show.

-And now I'm kind of like seeing that perspective because it is a little bit like,
+that perspective because it is a little bit like,

-get off, do your thing, or go off, get off and go off and get off.
+get off, do your thing, or go off, get off, and go off and get off.

 But like, it is a little bit like to have it around all the time.
-It's like, there are holes in your brain.
+It's like, you're, there are holes in your brain.

 There's holes in my brain for sure.
 But